Macanache

-Constantin-Bogdan Dinescu (born in Bucharest, Romania), known by his stage name Macanache ([makaˈnake]), is a Romanian hip-hop singer.
+Constantin-Bogdan Dinescu (born in Bucharest, Romania), known by his stage name Macanache ([makaˈnake]), is a Romanian hip-hop MC.

 Biography

 Macanache was born in Bucharest and spent his childhood in the neighborhood of Titan until he was 14 years old.
-Forced by financial shortcomings, his family had to sell their house and move to a small apartment in the Berceni neighborhood.
-He currently supports his family by working as a bartender.
+Forced by financial shortcomings, his family had to sell their house and move to a small apartment in Berceni neighborhood.
+He supported his family by working in a fish market.
 He rose to popularity, as an independent artist, in 2015 when he launched the video for the song "Asta sunt eu".
 His style is relaxed and very sincere with vulgar and thug-like language on an educational comic tone.
 A genuine character of his time and one of the simplest and most passionate performers of Rap music in Hip Hop culture.
 In 2017, Macanache was featured on Delia's "Rămâi cu bine", which charted highly in Romania.
-Later in 2017, Macanache, accepted Phunk B's invitation and joined the band "4 Grasi" along Dilimanjaro and NCTK.
-4G.
+Later in 2017, Macanache, accepted Phunk B's invitation and joined the band "Patru Grasi" along Dilimanjaro and NCTK.
+Partru Grasi.